 Global Economic Considerations.
-The recent slowdown in the China economy, which has created global economic uncertainty, coupled with the strength of the U.S. dollar, which may make our products and services less competitive in countries with currencies that have declined in value against the U.S. dollar, has continued to negatively impact demand for certain of our products and services in our Security and Healthcare divisions.
+Global economic uncertainty, coupled with the strength of the U.S. dollar, which may make our products and services less competitive in countries with currencies that have declined in value against the U.S. dollar, has continued to negatively impact demand for certain of our products and services in our Security and Healthcare divisions.
 Additionally, weakness in the oil markets has led to delayed purchasing by certain customers generally within the security industry impacting our Security division but also in other industries impacting our other two divisions.
-It is uncertain how long the period of economic uncertainty in China or the impact of lower oil prices will last.
+It is uncertain how long the period of economic uncertainty or the impact of lower oil prices will last.
 Therefore, we expect that there may continue to be a period of delayed or deferred purchasing by our customers, but we are unable to quantify the magnitude of the potential impact at this time.
 Purchase delays and deferments could continue to have a material negative effect on demand for our products and services, and accordingly, on our business, results of operations and financial condition.

-Healthcare Product Introductions.
+Healthcare Considerations.
 The results of our operations have been adversely impacted by issues associated with significant product launches within our Healthcare division.
-Although we are hopeful that the challenges associated with these product launches will be resolved in the near future, the resultant delays may continue to adversely impact our results of operations for additional periods.
+Although we believe that our recent performance indicates significant progress in resolving the issues surrounding these product launches, the impact from these issues may continue to adversely impact our results of operations for additional periods.
+Additionally, the new Presidential administration and Congress continue to discuss the potential repeal and/or replacement of the Affordable Care Act, which has created uncertainty in the healthcare industry and has adversely impacted, and may continue to adversely impact, our results of operations.

 European Union Threat Detection Standards.
 The European Union has implemented regulations for all airports within the EU to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3 beginning in 2020.
 However, this deadline could potentially be delayed.
-Our Security division's RTT product has passed the ECAC explosive detection system Standard 3 threat detection requirement.
+Our Security division's RTT® product has passed the ECAC explosive detection system Standard 3 threat detection requirement.